+ [title] Witches Abroad

 - [p.
 120] "'Oh?
 It's all wishing on stars and fairy dust, is it?'"

 Fairly standard magic-related concepts, but perhaps it should be noted that wishing on stars is done in Disney's Pinocchio, while fairy dust features heavily in Peter Pan (both the original play and the subsequent Disney movie).

 - [p.
 120] "'[...] and no one doesn't get burned who sticks their hand in a fire.'"

 I feel that in Witches Abroad Terry was experimenting much more than usual with the literary device of foreshadowing.
 This is only one of the many instances in the book where something is said that means nothing to the reader first time around, but which suddenly becomes very significant when you notice it during a re-read, and you already know what is going to happen later.

-All Terry's references are to the movie version, incidentally, not the book.
+All Terry's references appear to be to the movie version, incidentally, not to the book.
 In the book Dorothy obtains Silver Shoes instead of Ruby Slippers, doesn't say anything approaching "... we're not in Kansas any more", and of course the book doesn't have a 'dingdong' song.

 Dorothy, to her dog, in The Wizard of Oz: "Toto, I've a feeling we're not in Kansas anymore."